readyapi/cligenius/docs/tutorial/arguments/optional.md

 ```

 !!! info
-    Types added support for `Annotated` (and started recommending it) in version 0.9.0.
+    Cligenius added support for `Annotated` (and started recommending it) in version 0.9.0.

     If you have an older version, you would get errors when trying to use `Annotated`.

-    Make sure you upgrade the Types version to at least 0.9.0 before using `Annotated`.
+    Make sure you upgrade the Cligenius version to at least 0.9.0 before using `Annotated`.

 Before, you had this function parameter: